unboundsecurity/unbound-integration/linux-volume-encryption/encfs-aws-terraform/README.md

 By default, all FUSE-based filesystems are visible only to the user who mounted them.
 This way, we can automatically prevent the **root** user from viewing and changing unencrypted files.

-### How it works
-Most of the interesting code is found in the ``userdata.sh`` file used for EC2 VM setup.
-It works as following:

-1. Create and mount '/data' partition pointing to external volume - provided by AWS.
-2. Install needed packages (wget, fuse, jq, openssl, tinyxml2, fuse-encfs).
-3. Download and install ekm-client rpm package.
-4. Register ephemeral client.
-5. Setup Unboundsecurity OpenSSL support
-6. Decrypt the ``passphrase`` using the OpenSSL Unboundsecurity engine and use it for the ``encfs``.

 ## Prerequisites

-1. Create a partition and sign-in to it
+1. Create a UKC partition and sign-in to it
 1. Create an RSA key in Unbound UI
 1. Create an Ephemeral Client
 1. Get activation code and use it in the VM setup